 The clinical director is the primary person of contact for the clinical staff.
 They are responsible for overseeing and developing the clinical department including clinical consultation, overseeing clinicians’ adherence to policies and requirements and attending to the wellness and cohesion of the individuals and team as a whole.
 This person must have a positive and supportive attitude toward Aspire and its overall success.
 This individual must have the ability to think about the organization as a whole, solve problems, be solution-oriented and have good decision-making skills.

-- Assist the Aspire Director with facilitating clinical discussions during the monthly all-staff meeting.
+- Assist the Aspire owner with facilitating clinical discussions during the monthly all-staff meeting.

 - Conduct and document quarterly reviews for clinicians.

 - Convey information and provide input and feedback to clinicians and staff on policies and procedures.

 - Track and accept/deny vacation requests and time off.

 - Solicit feedback from clinicians to provide to the owner.

 - Assist in resolving problems involving employee matters.

 - Provide technical and systems support to staff as needed.